- Office of the State Veterinarian

 Financial institutions and other creditors will definitely feel the effects of these changes, which move timelines up in some cases and limit options in others.
 The rules should, however, allow creditors to streamline the consumer bankruptcy process with a higher level of predictability and efficiency.
 These rules offer consistency, so financial institutions and other creditors should ensure that they have properly adjusted their calendaring, plan review, and other practices to conform with the new requirements.

 Douglas T. Logsdon is a Member of McBrayer law.
 Mr. Logsdon concentrates his practice in the areas of bankruptcy, commercial and business litigation and creditor's rights and foreclosures.
 He can be reached at firstname.lastname@example.org or (859) 231-8780, ext.
 1306.
-We take a team approach to deliver effective counsel to all our clients, so other attorneys in the firm may perform these services as well.

 This article does not constitute legal advice.